 The revised Section 193 would significantly change the Labor Law to allow deductions to recover wage overpayments, as well as the repayment of salary/wage advances, subject to regulations to be promulgated by the NYS Department of Labor.
 These regulations would establish, among other things, the amounts that may be recovered, the frequency of such recovery, notice requirements, and a requirement that employers implement a procedure for an employee to dispute the amount of an overpayment or salary/wage advance.

-Under the proposed amendments employers would also be allowed to make deductions for items such as parking passes and mass transit fare cards, cafeteria and vending machine purchases at an employer's worksite, gym membership dues, tuition fees for pre-school through post-secondary school, and daycare expenses.
-Before making any deduction an employer would first have to inform employees in writing about the purpose of the deduction and how the deductions would be made, and employers would be required to update the notice if the amount or terms and conditions of the deduction changed.
+Under the proposed amendments employers would also be allowed to make deductions for items such as parking passes and mass transit fare cards, cafeteria and vending machine purchases at an employer’s worksite, gym membership dues, and tuition fees for pre-school through post-secondary school, and daycare expenses.
+Before making any deduction an employer would first have to inform employees in writing about the purpose of the deduction and how the deductions would be made, and employers would be required to update the notice if the amount or terms and conditions of the deduction change.
 In addition, employees would still have to obtain the written employee authorizations currently required by Section 193.

 The proposed amendments are set to expire 3 years following its effective date unless further legislative action is taken.